 What Solar Power Inverter Should You Get For Your PV System?

+Which of these inverters should you install?
 To answer this question, let’s look into the different types of inverters, the pros and cons of each, and then compare and decide which one is best.

 First, a Brief Introduction to Solar Power Inverters

 As mentioned, solar creates DC electricity.
 The grid and your home, however, use AC.
 The inverter’s job is fairly simple: they change the electricity your solar system produces from DC to AC.

 The vast majority of homes with solar are still connected to the utility grid, so inverters are a necessary component of the system – they allow you to use the electricity you produce in your home as well as pump your excess electricity back into the grid so others can use it!
 (For more information on the grid and net metering, see our article What Is Net Metering?
 Breaking Down the Controversy.)